Kingdom of Great Britain

 The obverse features the blazon of the British East India Company with the abbreviated motto “AUSP: REGIS & SENAT ANGLIÆ” which stands for “AUSPICIO REGIS ET SENATUS ANGLIÆ.”
 This was the motto of the Company since 1698 and it means “By right of the King and Senate of England.”

 The half penny is made of copper, it’s 29 mm x 2 mm, 9.4 g. with a plain edge and coin alignment.
+It’s the only year if issue.
 The following, by David Vice, who wrote “The Coinage of British West Africa & St Helena 1684-1958” will tell the rest of the story.

 In 1815 the St. Helena economy was bolstered by the arrival of the exiled Napoleon.
 The Emperor’s entourage and the guarding force of British troops suddenly doubled the island’s population bringing great prosperity.
 In order to sustain this growth the Company sent out £50,000 in dollars in 1819.
 St. Helena was at the peak of its prosperity.
 Two years later, in 1821, wheels were set in motion for the supply of two copper coinages specifically struck for use on the island.
 The first issue was of an unofficial nature and originated from a local firm of merchants called Solomon, Dickson and Taylor.
 Instructions were sent to England for the manufacture of 70,560 halfpenny tokens.
 Responsibility for the second issue belonged to the Court of Directors of the Honorable East India Company based in England.
 They requested the Mint of Matthew Robinson Boulton, at Soho near Birmingham, to strike a copper coinage to the total value of £1,000.
 For this sum the Company received 702,704 halfpenny pieces.